Tetouan in Morocco is a city in the Mediterranean region.

 The CTM bus terminal, as well as the non-CTM bus terminal, are in the center of town, which is reached by climbing a steep hill.

 The city center is quite small, but most of the attractions and hotels are there, so there is no need to take a cab.
 However, if you are staying in one of the hotels on your way to Martil, you can always get to the center by Grand (grand taxis) or Petite cabs (petite cabs).
 By the way, I usually look for hotels on the hotel bookings here, and you can compare prices from different sites here.
-It happens, the locals rent private apartments for tourists, you can search for such proposals in this section Travelasq.
+It happens, that the locals rent private apartments for tourists, you can search for such proposals in this section Travelasq.

 Petite cabs are quite cheap, although the price increases slightly if you go with luggage.